Norfolk is the cultural capital of Virginia and offers the highest quality and the widest array of artistic experiences.

 1. Statement of Understanding, online agreement of compliance to all State of Virginia codes.
 See last page of this document for Statement of Understanding.

-2. Letter of Interest, not to exceed one (1) page, outlining your interest in this project and how you will approach the artwork design and creation.
+2. Letter of Interest outline your interest in this project and how you will approach the artwork design and creation.
+(500-word max)

 3. Resume, maximum of two (2) pages, outlining your professional accomplishments.
 If submitting as a team, please include resumes for each team member, with each resume not exceeding two (2) pages.